snoplus/oxsx/HOWTO.md

 With this class, you can basically do all the things you can with a `Histogram` object.

+In order to correctly set up a `BinnedED` object, you must provide to it:
+ - A name
+ - An `AxisCollection` that define a binning over a set of variables
+ - An `ObsSet` that defines the subset of binned variables that are actually "observables"
+ - (Likely) non-zero values for the contents of each bin - bin contents are zero by default.

 ### 3.3.3.
 CompositeED
 Sometimes, you want to assume certain observables are independent of one another,